elastisys/scale.cloudpool/aws/autoscaling/README.md

 has already been created by external means (for instance, through the AWS Auto Scaling command-line interface).
 Load-balancing between instances, if needed, is also assumed to be taken care of, for example, via Elastic Load Balancer or with a custom-made load balancing solution.
+It should be noted that the AWS AutoScaling cloud pool can manage a pool of either on-demand instances or spot instances, it all depends on what kind of instances you have chosen to work with in your launch configuration.

 The cloud pool publishes a REST API that follows the general contract of an [elastisys](http://elastisys.com/) cloud pool, through which